 B. Feeding Adult Chihuahuas

-The amount of food to feed an adult Chihuahua depends on his specific calorie requirements, which tends to fluctuate daily and often depends on the weight, age, health status of the dog, and sometimes weather (your pup may consume more food in the winter).
+The amount of food to feed an adult Chihuahua depends on his specific calorie requirements, which tend to fluctuate daily and often depend on the weight, age, health status of the dog, and sometimes weather (your pup may consume more food in the winter).